Thiagoht10/vault/README.md

 ./vault my_vault.vault
 ```

-The program prompts for the master password without displaying it while it is being entered, then shows the menu:
+The program prompts for the master password without displaying it while it is being entered.
+When creating a new vault, the password must be typed twice and both entries must match.
+After initialization, the program shows the menu:

 ```text
 1. add